DreadPirateLynx/input-remapper-xautopresets/README.md

 The installer will copy all necessary files to their correct locations, and enable/start the required service

-It is safe to run the installer over a previously installed version
+It is safe to run the installer over a previously installed/currently running version

 Use `systemctl --user [stop|disable|enable|start|status] input-remapper-xautopresets.service` to change service state

 Alternatively, `input-remapper-xautopresets` can be used directly as an interface with systemctl: